CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 What we did last lesson:

 * Why we need databases
-* Why NoSQL why SQL?
-* Installing SQLite
+* Installing Postgresql
 * Creating a database with SQL and storing data in it.
 * Inserting data into a database using SQL.
 * Retrieving data from a database using SQL.
 * Primary keys
 * Escaping (dealing with awkward people with the surname O'Connor)
-* How to run SQLite *with node* on your machine - setting up a development environment.
+* How to run Postgres *with node* on your machine - setting up a development environment.

 Homework from last lesson: